 What are brain metastases?

-According to digopaul, brain metastases are among the cancerous tumors that have developed in the brain tissue as metastases from other types of cancer.
+Brain metastases are among the cancerous tumors that have developed in the brain tissue as metastases from other types of cancer.
 This means that brain metastases originate in another tumor that is not in the brain.

-The original tumor is also referred to as the primary tumor.
+According to abbreviationfinder.org, the original tumor is also referred to as the primary tumor.
 This can release cancer cells, for example, into the blood or lymphatic system and thus spread them.
 Malignant cells can thus get into the brain, settle there and cause a brain metastasis to develop by multiplying.

 In addition, tumor cells can be spread via the cerebrospinal fluid and thus reach the meninges in the brain or in the spinal cord canal.
 In general, the diagnosis of brain metastases is seen as a symptom that another tumor disease has already reached an advanced stage.